The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Results from LVK O3 and O4a observing runs

 \subsection{Template-based spectral covariance search technique}

-We use the simulated templates of the spectral covariance from the astrophysical models (as obtained in Sec. \ref{Sec:Theory_Cov}) to define an optimal estimator by taking a weighted average of the measured spectral covariance ($\hat{\mathcal{C}}_{S,w}^{IJ}(f_1, f_2)$ ) over all frequency pairs, weighted by the simulated covariance matrix, and the corresponding standard deviation.
-The template-scaled optimal estimator of the spectral covariance matrix is given by
+We use the simulated templates of the spectral covariance from the astrophysical models (as obtained in Sec. \ref{Sec:Theory_Cov}) to define an optimal estimator by taking a weighted average of the measured spectral covariance ($\hat{\mathcal{C}}_{S,w}^{IJ}(f_1, f_2)$) over all frequency pairs, weighted by the simulated spectral covariance, and the corresponding standard deviation.
+The template-based optimal estimator of the spectral covariance is given by